-POSITRON ELECTRON PAIR PRODUCTION
+7. POSITRON ELECTRON PAIR PRODUCTION

 A photon of at least 1.02 MeV or the equivalent of two electrons masses $(2m_0c^2)$ can create an electron positron pair.
 In empty space, momentum and energy cannot be conserved.
 In the vicinity of a nucleus, the process is possible since the nucleus can carry some momentum and energy.

 Figure 4 shows the formation of an electron positron pair from an energetic gamma photon in a cloud chamber.
-A magnetic field curves the particles paths in different directions because of their opposite charges.
+A magnetic field perpendicular to the plane of the page curves the particles paths in different directions because of their opposite charges, yet with equal radii because of their equal masses.
 Some Compton and photoelectric electrons are released when the incoming gamma photon penetrates the chamber wall.